wordofwarning/wordofwarning.org/current/2016-springsummer/standen/index.md

 Age advisory: 18+ (parental/guardian discretion).
 With no interval, each performance lasts approximately 25 minutes.
 Each audience member is blindfolded and hugged by a singer; participants experience the performance through sound, breath and vibrations of the body.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
+Read Sarah Walters article on *HUG* in the <a href="http://www.manchestereveningnews.co.uk/whats-on/arts-culture-news/hug-whitworth-thursday-lates-standen-11155335" target="_blank">Manchester Evening News</a>.

 Unable to visually gauge their surroundings, participants experience the performance through sound, breath and vibrations of the body as the choir of voices deliver the song.
 Playing with sense and perspective, *HUG* is a unique examination of the human voice's power.

 *HUG* is currently touring the UK and internationally following critically acclaimed performances at the Edinburgh Festival Fringe and the Southbank Centre, London.
 For Manchester and Preston it brings together a brand new ensemble of local voices for three days only.